-As photographers who specialize exclusively in elopements and small weddings (and who call Colorado our home), we make it our business to find the best locations and venues for our couples’ small weddings.
+As a photographer who specializes exclusively in elopements and small weddings (and who calls Colorado her home), I make it my business to find the best locations and venues for our couples’ small weddings.
 And honestly, Colorado is probably the best state in the US when it comes to finding epic locations for your adventure elopement or small wedding.
-We’d argue that this state is quite possibly the capital of adventurous elopements and small weddings in the US, and there’s certainly no shortage of affordable wedding venues in Colorado for your outdoorsy gathering.
-So we’re breaking down our favorite small wedding venues in Colorado for your adventurous day.
+I’d argue that Colorado is quite possibly the capital of adventurous elopements and small weddings in the US, and there’s certainly no shortage of affordable wedding venues in Colorado for your outdoorsy gathering.
+So I’m breaking down our favorite small wedding venues in Colorado for your adventurous day.

 Colorado’s counties do an awesome job of making public lands available as elopement and small wedding venues.
 Our state understands that so many couples want to adventure in the great outdoors on their wedding day, so they’ve set aside ceremony sites in various mountain towns exactly for this purpose.
 And the best part?
 The views from these locations rival even the prettiest of venues out here in Colorado, and they’re much more affordable too.

-Most of the time, yes.
+Most of the time, yes, small wedding venues in Colorado will require a permit or reservation.
 But it ultimately depends.
 Several sites require you to reserve both the location and a set time slot (like Sapphire Point Overlook and our national parks).
 You’ll want to place your reservation as soon as you can, since these locations are some of the most affordable wedding venues in Colorado and are in really high demand.

-That said, if you’re looking to elope in a national park, we recommend getting that permit submitted ASAP to ensure you get the location and time slot you want (with the parks, the reservations don’t open up at a set date, so you’re in luck there!).
-Pro tip: before reserving, consult your elopement photographer for what time slot you should reserve.
+That said, if you’re looking to elope in a national park, I recommend getting that permit submitted ASAP to ensure you get the location and time slot you want (with some of the parks, the reservations don’t open up at a set date, so you’re in luck there!).
+Pro tip: before reserving, consult your elopement photographer for what time slot you should reserve your venue for.
 They will have the best advice on optimal times of day for your ceremony.

 When it comes to beautiful locations and epic views, these are our favorite spots in the state of Colorado for small weddings and elopements.
-And they also happen to be some of the most affordable small wedding venues in the state too.
+And they also happen to be some of the most affordable small wedding venues in Colorado too.

 When choosing a Colorado mountain pass as your small wedding venue, you’ll want to look into whether a permit is required.
 These mountain passes typically run through national forest land, and each forest has its own requirements for weddings and events, even if they’re small in size.